 €€ | 3 Star | Rooftop Restaurant | Pitti Palace

-Hotel La Scaletta is a really nice find in Florence.
-It is just over the Ponte Vecchio from the “happening” center of Florence which means you can walk to Uffizi or the Florence Cathedral.
-At the same time, it is tucked back into the Santo Spirito neighborhood which is a little less crowded but has tons of great restaurants and places to grab a drink.
+Hotel La Scaletta is a nice find in Florence.
+It is just over the Ponte Vecchio from the “happening” center of Florence, which means you can walk to Uffizi or the Florence Cathedral.
+At the same time, it is tucked back into the Santo Spirito neighborhood, which is a little less crowded but has tons of great restaurants and places to grab a drink.

-You also get amazing views of the Medici Boboli Gardens and the more “rural” side of Florence.
-For me, this is a great choice for families with kids or travelers who like to see a different side of Florence.
+You also get amazing views of the Medici Boboli Gardens and Florence’s more “rural” side.
+This is an excellent choice for families with kids or travelers who like to see a different side of Florence.

 €€ | Santa Croce | Rooms & Apartments

-This is a pretty cool choice with good value.
-It is a well layed-out and neatly decorated ancient palazzo featuring rooms and apartments.
+This is a pretty excellent choice with good value.
+It is a well-layed-out and neatly decorated ancient palazzo featuring rooms and apartments.
 It is an excellent choice for families looking for more space.

-You would likely see me here in the room featured above if traveling with the wife and kids.
-I truly believe that a little extra room and fresh air goes a long when traveling with the children.
+You would likely see me in the above room if traveling with the wife and kids.
+I genuinely believe that a little extra room and fresh air goes a long when traveling with the children.